mlinreallife/blog/content/posts/press_review_8.md

 ---
 title: "Issue 8: Code standardisation and MLOps seen by Databricks"
-date: 2020-11-09T07:01:10+02:00
+date: 2021-02-16T07:01:10+02:00
-draft: true
+draft: false
 description: Code standardisation inside the same team is important.
 There are different ways to achieve this goal.
 In this newsletter, I also would like to talk about MLOps and the way Databricks presents that.
 ---

 <!-- Begin Mailchimp Signup Form -->